esProcScript/data-file-processor/run-sql-over-csv&xls.md

-# How do I run a SQL query in a CSV file?
+# Run complex SQL queries on a CSV file

 Use csvsql or q, command-line tools that allow direct execution of SQL-like queries on CSVs/TSVs (and any other tabular text files ) if your query is very simple.
 If you want to do more complex queries or even want to query excel files directly, try esProc.